Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Appendix

 \section{Appendix}

-{A.\arabic{equation}} We analyze below the approximation over which our model works.
+{A.\arabic{equation}} We analyze below the approximation over which our model \DB{is valid}.
 For that, we describe the dependence of the coupling with the wavelength following the model of \cite{Kruse2013}, but making explicit the dependence with the distance between waveguides as in \cite{Barral2021OE}.
 We write thus

 where $\lambda$ is the wavelength, $n(\lambda)$ the refractive index in the waveguides, $d$ the distance between waveguides, and $C_{0}$ and $\Gamma_{0}$ are constants.
 This model is suited for distances $d$ larger than a minimal distance where next-to-nearest neighbor effects are negligible.
 For instance, using the data of \cite{Barral2021OE} for a nonlinear directional coupler in LN, we get $C_{0}=25.6$ $\mu m/ mm$ and $\Gamma_{0}=0.19$ for $d \geq 13$ $\mu m$ and $\lambda$ in $\mu m$.